Per-product growth reviews

 Recurring analysis

-During these meetings, we assess both input and output metrics.
+During these reviews, we assess both input and output metrics.
 Input metrics, serving as leading indicators, significantly impact output metrics like revenue and retention.

 Here are some examples: